U.S. Woodland: U.S. Marines

 The Woodland Pattern BDU was phased out by the Marine Corps with the introduction of the digital MARPAT Marine Corps Combat Utility Uniform in 2002, although it was reintroduced for the United States Marine Corps Forces Special Operations Command in 2011 and was also worn by MARSOC forces in the War in Afghanistan.

 U.S. Air Force

-The Air Force phased out the woodland pattern battle dress uniform in 2011 when they went to the Airman Battle Uniform (ABU) which used a pixelated version of the Tigerstripe pattern.
+The Air Force phased out the woodland pattern battle dress uniform in 2011 when they went to the Airman Battle Uniform (ABU) which used a pixelated version of the tiger stripe pattern.
 It was in turn replaced by the Army's OCP by 2021.
 The Civil Air Patrol, the U.S. Air Force's civilian auxiliary, also used woodland patterned BDUs until being discontinued 15 June 2021.

 State defense forces

 Several state defense forces use the Woodland Pattern on their BDUs.
 Members of the Virginia Defense Force wear a Woodland version of the Army Combat Uniform (ACU).

+Law enforcement

 The pattern also sees use among police departments, such as the Rhode Island State Police.